peronarthur/pickup-selector/docs/README.md

   }
 ```

-### 4. Configuring the `pickup-selector-option-card`
+### 5. Configuring the `pickup-selector-option-card`

-You are free to style this block as you want.
+You are free to style this block as you wish.

-We have some blocks in the app that will help with the information about the pickup point.
+The app provides [blocks](#blocks) that will help with the information about the pickup point.
 They are the following:

 - `pickup-selector-option-card-pickup-point-name`
 - `pickup-selector-option-card-pickup-point-address`
 - `pickup-selector-option-card-pickup-point-distance`
 - `pickup-selector-option-card-pickup-point-sla`

-The only **mandatory block** inside this one is the `pickup-selector-option-card-add-product-button`.
+The only mandatory block inside this one is the `pickup-selector-option-card-add-product-button`.

 Below you can see and example of this: